nazimur-rahiman/sparkle-dental/site/content/_index.md

 intro:
   heading: Everything You Need Under One Roof
-  text: >-
+  text: >
-    Our comprehensive services allow you to receive all needed dental care right here in our state-of-art office – from dental cleanings and fillings to dental implants and extractions to smile makeover.
+    Our multi specialty dental clinic allows you to receive all needed dental care right here in our state-of-art office – from dental cleanings and fillings to dental implants and extractions to smile makeover.

-    Oral health for overall health is our motto.
+    With care, compassion, competence and commitment, we strive to give you the best.
 values:
   heading: Specialized Dentistry with Personalised Care
   text: >-
     With over 17 years of clinical experience we skilfully deal with all your regular dental and oral complaints to advanced procedures like implants and digital smile designing.

+    Oral health for overall health is our motto.
 ---